Your Paper Your Way

 Please submit your article via https://www.evise.com/profile/api/navigate/PLABM.

 A minimum of three suitable potential reviewers must be supplied (please provide their name, institutional email address, and institutional affiliation).
 When compiling this list of potential reviewers please consider the following important criteria: they must be knowledgeable about the manuscript subject area; they must not be from your own institution; and they should not have recent (less than four years) joint publications with any of the authors.
 However, the final choice of reviewers is at the editors' discretion.
-NEW SUBMISSIONS

 Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
 The system automatically converts your files to a single PDF file, which is used in the peer-review process.